PhilLockett/TrackSort/README.md

 ### Re-ordering tracks
 If maintaining the original track order is not necessary use '-s' or '--shuffle'.
 This allows the software to shuffle the order of the tracks to achieve the best balance of time possible.
+This uses a very different algorithm and takes considerably longer, so '--timeout' may be necessary to get the best results.

 ## Cloning and compiling
 To clone and compile this code, execute the following unix/linux commands: